-- Display total capacity, and available space in kilobytes
+- a.
+Display number of total and free K bytes

-- Browse file and directory lists
+- b.
+Browse file and directory lists

 - c.
 Delete files and directories

 - d.
 Format a microSD card

 - e.
 Load and save application programs

 - f.
 View screen capture bitmaps

 The Removable Media Manager can be accessed via the System Menu or by using Cscape to place a Removable Media Manager object on an application graphics screen.